 We’d like to recognize the contributions of Pauline Kenny, founder of the Slow Travel website who now runs the Slow Europe website and travel forum, who was instrumental in the early development of Slow Travel Tours.
 Pauline’s help and encouragement meant a lot to us.
-Special thanks also go to Chris Coburn, who redesigned our website and blog and helped us with website and technical issues.
+Special thanks also go to Chris Coburn, who redesigned our website and blog and helped us for many years with website and technical issues.

 Most of all, we want to thank the wonderful travelers who have joined our tours over the years!